phpcr/phpcr-utils/README.md

 We recommend all implementations to use this implementation to guarantee consistent behaviour.

+**Note**

+You can use [ramsey/uuid](https://github.com/ramsey/uuid) library to generate UUIDs.
+In this case, install it using Composer and generating UUIDs will be taken over by `ramsey/uuid`.

 ### QOM QueryBuilder

 The ``QueryBuilder`` is a fluent query builder with method names matching the